Provable Offline Preference-Based Reinforcement Learning: Preliminaries

 We use bracketing numbers to measure the complexity of $\{P_r:r\in\Gcal_r\}$. \begin{definition}[$\eps$-bracketing number of preferences] We say $(g^1,g^2)$ is an $\eps$-bracket if $g^1(\cdot\mid\tau^0,\tau^1)\leq g^2(\cdot\mid\tau^0,\tau^1)$ and $\Vert g^1(\cdot\mid\tau^0,\tau^1)-g^2(\cdot\mid\tau^0,\tau^1)\Vert_1\leq\eps$ for all trajectory-pairs $(\tau^0,\tau^1)$.
 The $\eps$-bracketing number of $\Gcal_r$, denoted by $\Ncal_{\Gcal_r}(\eps)$, is the minimal number of $\eps$-brackets $(g^{n,1},g^{n,2})_{n=1}^N$ needed so that for any $r\in\Gcal_r$ there is a bracket $i\in[N]$ containing it, meaning $g^{i,1}(\cdot|\tau^0,\tau^1)\leq P_r(\cdot| \tau^0,\tau^1)\leq g^{i,2}(\cdot|\tau^0,\tau^1)$ for all trajectory-pairs $(\tau^0,\tau^1)$. \end{definition}

 The $\epsilon$-bracket number is widely used in statistics \citep{geer2000empirical} to study MLE and related M-estimates.
+Particularly, in our setting the bracket number of reward classes will be of the same order as the covering number, another common complexity measure in statistics \citep{wainwright2019high}, for $P_r(\cdot|\tau^0,\tau^1)$ has only two dimensions.
 One example for which we can bound the $\epsilon$-bracket number is linear rewards under the BTL model \citep{pacchiano2021dueling, zhu2023principled}.